Rāhui

 In Māori culture, a rāhui is a form of tapu restricting access to, or use of, an area or resource by the kaitiaki (guardian/s) of the area in the spirit of kaitiakitanga.
 With the passing of the 1996 Fisheries Act, a rāhui was able to be imposed by the New Zealand Ministry of Fisheries, a role that has since been taken over by the Ministry for Primary Industries.
 In the Cook Islands, raui (also spelled "rahui") have been put in place by the National Environment Service.

+Rāhui is also practiced in French Polynesia.
+In the past decade, many communities have worked with the territorial government of French Polynesia to establish rāhui marine management systems.

 Rāhui may be imposed for many reasons, including a need for conservation of food resources or because the area concerned is in a state of tapu, due, for example, to a recent death in the area, out of respect for the dead and to prevent the gathering of food there for a specified period.
 Rāhui may be placed on land, sea, rivers, forests, gardens, fishing grounds, and other food resources.
 A rāhui is given its authority by the mana of the person or group that imposes it.

 An area may be set aside for a special purpose or function.
 Trees may be set aside as a carving resource; or flax bushes for the weaving of a special cloak for a chief.
 Areas may be placed under rāhui requiring them to be left to lie fallow so that the resources may regenerate.

 The custom of rāhui is still used today, and it has similarities to the bans imposed by the present day legal system on the gathering of food resources for conservation purposes; however Māori often perceive such bans on the gathering of traditional resources such as shellfish and native birds as 'another denial of their customary rights.'